Common name: Beard Tongue

 Named cultivars from saved seed are unlikely to come true.

-Germination should take one to four weeks depending upon variety.
+Germination should take seven to ten depending upon variety.

 Cut down plants that were partially cut down the previous year to ground level.(see week 42)